travigd/documentation/dotnet-api/writing-to-a-stream.md

     </tbody>
 </table>

 ## Appending to a stream in a single write

-The `AppendToStreamAsync` method writes events atomically to the end of a stream, working in an async manner.
+The `AppendToStreamAsync` method writes events atomically to the end of a stream, working in an asynchronous manner.

 The parameters are: